The Good Oil

 Through 1910–1960 the proportion increased: this is the period during which the American professions as we know them today were created.
 Then a plateau so that in 1960, 166 Americans in every million were architects.
 But take a look at what happens in the decades after 1960: by 2010 almost 700 in every million were architects.

 By 2010, there were as many architects in the USA as there were ushers, lobby attendants or drywall installers (source: OES).
 And now the architects—and the ushers, lobby attendants, and the drywall installers— all drive to work.
-If architects had maintained the same rarity as they had in 1850, today they would be as uncommon as professional mathematicians or commercial divers (that's divers, not drivers).
+If architects were as rare today as were in 1850, today they would be as uncommon as professional mathematicians or commercial divers (that's divers, not drivers).

 It may be that the feeling of malaise in the occupation has little to do with economics, and more to do with the sociological bloating of the occupation.

 Most economic data about architects (salaries, wages, compensation, etc) only looks at employees.
 That's fine as far as it goes, but architecture has traditionally been an occupation of the self-employed.
 According to the BLS screed on architects, one in five architects are (is?) self-employed, about three times the rate for other professionals.
-This huge segment does not show up in any of the data sources we here at Archsoc.comhave available.
+This huge segment does not show up in any of the data sources we at Architectural Blatherations have available.

 So we cautiously present our results for architectural employees.
 To eliminate the effects of inflation, we present our data as ratios to the incomes from other occupations.

 The CPS provides data back to 1995.
 The CPS lists median weekly earnings.
-Example: In 1995, the median weekly earnings of an American professional was 99% that of an architectural worker.
-By 2011 this had fallen to 78%.
-That is, architects were better off compared to other professionals in 2011 than they were in 1995.
+In this chart, the median weekly earnings of architects = 100.
+Example: In 1995, the median weekly earnings of an American professional was 99% that of a typical professional worker.
+By 2011, the typical professional was earnign only 78% of the architectural worker.
+The evidence here is that American architects have improved their lot compared to other professsionals.